openharmony/docs/en/application-dev/napi/napi-data-types-interfaces.md

 Function pointer used in **napi_create_async_work**.

-- An asynchronous native function is called from a worker pool thread and can be executed in parallel with the main event loop thread.
+- An async native function is called from a worker pool thread and can be executed in parallel with the main event loop thread.

 - Avoid making Node-API calls that execute JS code or interact with JS objects when implementing this callback.